Los Angeles Personal Injury Lawyers

 Skilled representation for California victims of negligence

-Unexpected accidents are common, but not always your fault.
-Personal injury cases involve a variety of incidents that can end up costing you and your family extensive medical bills, lost wages, and personal trauma.
-Determining if you have a claim against a third-party and seeking compensation on your own can be tricky.
-Consulting with a Los Angeles personal injury lawyer will ensure that you will receive fair compensation for your case.
+Personal injury cases involve a variety of incidents that can end up costing you and your family extensive medical bills, lost wages and personal trauma.
+Determining if you have a claim against a third party and seeking compensation on your own can be tricky.
+Consulting with a Los Angeles personal injury lawyer from McNicholas & McNicholas, LLP will ensure that you have the best legal team fighting for the compensation you deserve.

-Every personal injury case is different, from the parties involved to the facts of the case and the outcome.
-Generally, the following steps occur:
+Every personal injury case is different, from the parties involved to the facts of the case and the outcome, but generally, the following steps occur:

 - Consulting with an attorney

 - Negotiation of settlement (if not, a lawsuit will be filed)